PandasThumb/pandasthumb.github.io/_posts/2022/2022-12-26-miracles-william-dembski.md

 Dr. Dembski says he believes in miracles.
 Or perhaps gives lip service to a belief in miracles.
 What happened when it got down to brass tacks, as when he took his autistic child to the so-called faith healer?
 The supposed healer refused to see the child because he did not "look the part"; Dr. Dembski saw right through faith healing and indeed recognized it as "self-delusion."

-I consider a miracle to be a figure of speech for when, say, that teacher takes his son under her wing, does the very best she can with him, and succeeds.
+I consider a miracle to be a figure of speech for when, say, that teacher takes his son under her wing, does the very best she can with him, and, against the odds, succeeds.
 Dr. Dembski professes a belief in literal miracles, but seems more impressed with practical, figure-of-speech&ndash;type miracles.
 On that, we can agree.